NoroffFEU/development-platforms/src/content/docs/openai/ChatGPT/chatgpt-case-study-emel-hassen.md

 - November 2020: The initial prototype launch year.
 OpenAI releases ChatGPT, a chatbot based on GPT-3.5.

 - February 2021: Launch of ChatGPT Plus

+- November 30, 2022: OpenAI introduces ChatGPT, that uses GPT-3.5 language technology.
+It comprehends numerous languages and can generate contextually relevant responses.
+However, its proficiency depends on the data it is trained on, indicating its finite capabilities.

 - February 2023: ChatGBT became the fastest-growing consumer software application in history, gaining over 100 million users and contributing to the growth of OpenAI's valuation to $29 billion.